Kolawole-Samson-Analysis/Sales-Profit-Dashboards/README.md

 # Sales-Profit-Dashboards
-Interactive Sales &amp; Profit Dashboard built in Excel with slicers
+Interactive Sales & Profit Dashboard built in Excel with slicers